AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Experiments

 \subsection{Ablation Studies}

-In this section, we analyze the individual impact of the generation and verification thresholds by comparing AdaSD with its two variants, Gen-Only and Verify-Only, as reported in Tables~\ref{tab:main_result} and \ref{tab:qwen_analysis}.
-For Verify-Only, we fix the candidate token length to five, consistent with the Vanilla setting.
+In this section, we analyze the individual impact of AdaSD's components by comparing AdaSD with its two variants, \emph{Gen-Only}, which applies only the generation component, and \emph{Verify-Only}, which applies only the verification component, as reported in Tables~\ref{tab:main_result} and \ref{tab:qwen_analysis}.
+For Verify-Only, we fix the candidate token length to five, consistent with Vanilla.

-\paragraph{Gen-Only.} Gen-Only demonstrates strong inference speedup over Vanilla, achieving a 17–42\% improvement across the experiments.
-In some cases, it even outperforms or achieves comparable efficiency with AssistedGen.
-This improvement arises from generating longer candidate sequences while using an effective control mechanism.
+\paragraph{Gen-Only.} Gen-Only demonstrates strong inference speedup over Vanilla, achieving a 16-42\% improvement on GSM8K and HumanEval.
+On MMLU, the improvement is more modest, ranging from 1.4\% to 3.9\% due to the inherently short generation sequences.
+This improvement arises from generating longer candidate token sequences.
 The draft model continues generating tokens until the token entropy exceeds the generation threshold, which is adaptively updated based on feedback from the target model.

-\paragraph{Verify-Only.} In contrast, the speedup of Verify-Only is limited when used alone, with at most 7\% improvement over Vanilla on MMLU.
+\paragraph{Verify-Only.} In contrast, the speedup of Verify-Only is limited when used alone, with at most 6.9\% improvement over Vanilla on MMLU.
 This is because Vanilla achieves a high acceptance rate with its carefully chosen candidate length, effectively covering most general cases.
-However, when combined with the generation threshold, AdaSD achieves an additional 13\% improvement.
-These results indicate that our JS distance–based acceptance criteria can further accelerate inference while maintaining accuracy.
+However, when combined with the generation component, AdaSD further improves the efficiency, bringing the total improvement to 12\% over Vanilla (5.1\% over Verify-Only).
+These results indicate that our JS distance-based acceptance criteria can further accelerate inference while maintaining accuracy.